Storyboards in UX/UI Design

 What are the differences between storyboards and wireframes?

-Storyboards and wireframes are both tools in UX design, but they serve different purposes and present information differently.
+Storyboards and wireframes are both tools in UX design—still, they serve different purposes and present information differently.

-Storyboards show a sequence of events, demonstrating how users interact with a product.
+Storyboards show a sequence of events—demonstrating how users interact with a product.
 They tell a story about the user's journey, including their actions, emotions and changes in the scene.
-Storyboards help teams understand the user experience in a narrative form, which is useful for visualizing the flow and context of interactions.
+Storyboards help teams understand the user experience in a narrative form—something that’s useful for visualizing the flow and context of interactions.

 Wireframes, on the other hand, are static, low-fidelity sketches of individual screens.
 They focus on the layout, structure, and functionality of a page or interface, without detailed design elements like colors or images.
 Wireframes help designers organize the elements of a page clearly and communicate the functionality and hierarchy of a website or app to stakeholders and developers.

-In essence, storyboards provide a dynamic, contextual overview of user interactions, while wireframes detail the specific elements and structure of individual pages in a more static and focused manner.
+In essence, storyboards give a dynamic, contextual overview of user interactions, while wireframes detail the specific elements and structure of individual pages in a more static and focused way.

 William Hudson explains wireframing in this video: